pulp/pulp-cli/docs/install.md

 ```

 As Katello uses Pulp as a backend all modifying actions in Pulp should be performed via Katello.
-Therefore you are also strongly encourged to set `dry_run = false`, to prevent accidentally calling into dangerous commands.
+Therefore you are also strongly encourged to set `dry_run = true`, to prevent accidentally calling into dangerous commands.
 This setting can in turn be overwritten on the command-line with the `--force` flag.